andyshep/CoreDataPlaygrounds/core-data-playground.md

 results[1].description
 ```

 Every managed object is assigned managed object id from the context.
 An [`NSManagedObjectID`](https://developer.apple.com/library/mac/documentation/cocoa/reference/CoreDataFramework/Classes/NSManagedObjectID_Class/Reference/NSManagedObjectID.html) is a unique id that can be used to reference managed objects across contexts.
-Consider the example below where `secondObject` is returned from another context by objectId.
+Consider the example below where `secondObject` is returned from another context by referencing a managed object id.

 ```swift
 var moid = (results[0] as NSManagedObject).objectID